Tomaž

 Cooking enthralled Tomaž when he was a child and he has persistently walked on his path.
 It has brought him many challenges, including endurance challenges.
 As an eager young apprentice, he worked at an à la carte restaurant where they also hosted weddings.
 Tomaž jokes that he had a weekend package because his workday began at five in the afternoon on Friday and finished at six in the morning on Sunday.
 But he didn’t lose strength.
 He was back at his post at twelve, preparing lunch every weekend from May to September.
 But this was not his longest cooking marathon.
 He gave up three nights’ sleep to prepare for a competition for the Slovenian Hospitality and Tourism Convention organised by the Chamber of Commerce and Industry of Slovenia.
 Three days of cooking, three days without sleep.
 To top it all off, he had to drive to the other end of Slovenia and quickly set up the plate.
 Tomaž competed four times and won a medal each time.

-Photo: Rizbizi Restaurant archive
+Photo: Rizibizi Restaurant archive